avo-hq/docs.avohq.io/docs/2.0/field-options.md

 ## Required

-When you will want to show to the user that a field is mandatory.
-You may use the `required` option that will add an asterisk to that field, indicating that it's mandatory.
+When you want to mark a field as mandatory, you may use the `required` option to add an asterisk to that field, indicating that it's mandatory.

 ```ruby
 field :name, as: :text, required: true